 Implementing effective cost-saving strategies is essential for financial sustainability in healthcare.
 Here are some key strategies:

-• Efficient Resource Utilization: This involves ensuring that all resources, including manpower, equipment, and facilities, are used efficiently to avoid waste.
+- Efficient Resource Utilization: This involves ensuring that all resources, including workforce, equipment, and facilities, are used efficiently to avoid waste.

-• Implementing Technology for Cost Tracking: Using advanced software and systems to track costs in real-time can help identify and address inefficiencies quickly.
+- Implementing Technology for Cost Tracking: Using advanced software and systems to track real-time costs can help identify and address inefficiencies quickly.

 Cost containment in healthcare is a multifaceted challenge that requires careful analysis and strategic planning.
 Financial management plays a pivotal role in maintaining the financial health of healthcare organizations by addressing the factors contributing to rising costs and implementing effective cost-saving strategies.